Cooking with Mamma C

 Instructions

-• Peel shrimp but leave the tails on.
+• Start with thawed shrimp.
+(See notes.)
+You may wish to wear food-safe gloves to clean the shrimp.
+Peel the shrimp but leave the tails on.
 (Use a small paring knife to make a tiny cut just above the tail to make it easier to start peeling.)
-Remove the inner and outer black veins (really the digestive tract -- gross) by loosening them with the knife or the pointy tip of a metal skewer, then pulling them out in one piece with your fingers.
+Remove the outer black vein and inner blue or white vein by loosening them with a small fork or a shrimp cleaning tool.
+Pull them out in one piece with your fingers.
 Discard the veins.
 Rinse the shrimp in cold water and pat dry with paper towels.

-• Wash your hands well and beat the eggs in a small bowl.
-Add salt and pepper.
+• Wash your hands well if you touched the raw shrimp.
+Beat the eggs in a small bowl.
+Add the salt and pepper.
 Place the bread crumbs in a dinner plate.
 Set up an assembly line from left to right with the shrimp, the eggs, the bread crumbs, and a sheet pan with sides.

 • Grasping the tail of the shrimp, dip each one in the eggs, then dredge in the bread crumbs, patting the crumbs onto the shrimp.
 Line up the shrimp on the sheet pan, using wax paper to separate the layers of shrimp if you need to stack them.